 DELETE FROM wp_commentmeta WHERE meta_key LIKE '%akismet%';

-The table name might be different in your WordPress installation, so check before applying the queries above.
+The table name might differ in your WordPress installation, so check before applying the above queries.

 Recommended Tutorials for Further Reading:

 - Google AdSense Mistakes

 - How to Cloak Affiliate Links – Importance & Benefits

 - How to Insert Tables in WordPress Without Writing Code

 - 7 Worse Fashion Blogging Mistakes to Avoid

 If this data is not correctly kept up to date, your website will suffer, and visitors will be unable to access it.
 So, make sure to keep your WordPress database updated and optimized.